wso2-attic/ballerina-integrator/README.md

 ```

-  Once you place the order, you will see that the `phone_store_service` sends a response similar to the following:
+  Once you place an order, you will see that the `phone_store_service` sends a response similar to the following:
 ```
    < HTTP/1.1 200 OK
    {"Message":"Your order was successfully placed.
 Ordered phone will be delivered soon"}